Economy of Prehispanic Mexico: Classical period (200 AD – 900 AD)

 This period is characterized by the growth of many civilizations that built large cities and improved their techniques in agriculture, goldsmithing, and ceramics.
-From the year 400 AD, an increment in the efficiency of agricultural techniques achieved the transformation of the societies of that time, which besides being administrative and religious centers, served as production complexes and shopping centers.
-Throughout the history of the sedentary civilizations of ancient Mexico there was an important trade, especially of durable goods: specifically, raw materials and finished artifacts that were used in work processes, in war, and in rituals.
-Teotihuacán, the most important city of the period, had a strong influence throughout Mesoamerica, not because of its economic or military capacity, or because of its particular organization, but because of its role as producer and distributor of goods for exchange.
+From the year 400 AD, an increase in the efficiency of agricultural techniques achieved the transformation of the societies of that time, which, besides being administrative and religious centres, served as production complexes and shopping centres.
+Throughout the history of the sedentary civilizations of ancient Mexico there was an important trade, especially of durable goods: specifically, raw materials and finished artefacts that were used in work processes, in war, and in rituals.
+Teotihuacán, the most important city of the period had a strong influence throughout Mesoamerica, not because of its economic or military capacity, or because of its particular organisation, but because of its role as producer and distributor of goods for exchange.
 The Maya civilization also played an important role in the Mesoamerican economy, with markets in a growing number of Mayan cities.
 Cities of the Altiplano had markets in permanent squares, which were attended by officials to resolve disputes, enforce standards, and collect taxes.
 However, the city that dominated trading was Teotihuacán, who traded with places as far away as New Mexico or Guatemala.

-Other important economic activities of Teotihuacán were the handicraft production (pottery and obsidian manufacture) and the long-distance trade.
-In both cases, there was an important specialization and, due to the demand, it was necessary to modify techniques to produce massively (for example, through the use of molds and modeling without a lathe in the case of pottery).
+Other important economic activities of Teotihuacán were handicraft production (pottery and obsidian manufacture) and long-distance trade.
+In both cases, there was an important specialization and, due to the demand, it was necessary to modify techniques to produce massively (for example, through the use of moulds and modelling without a lathe in the case of pottery).

 Teotihuacán political and economic hegemony was based on two foreign products, over which they had a monopoly: the "orange pottery ", produced in the Valley of Puebla-Tlaxcala, and the mineral deposits in the nowadays state of Hidalgo.
-The existence of trade routes and redistributing centers between the great urban center of Teotihuacán and practically the rest of the Mesoamerican regions is undeniable.
-In Matacapán, located five kilometers east of San Andrés de Tuxtla, Veracruz, it has been postulated as a Teotihuacan enclave that operated as a redistribution of merchandise of the great city.
+The existence of trade routes and redistributing centres between the great urban centre of Teotihuacán and practically the rest of the Mesoamerican regions is undeniable.
+In Matacapán, located five kilometres east of San Andrés de Tuxtla, Veracruz, it has been postulated as a Teotihuacán enclave that operated as a redistribution of merchandise from the great city.

 Post-classic period (900 AD – 1521 AD)

 The early Post-classic (900 AD – 1168 AD)

 The changes that occurred in this period did not bring significant transformations to the great civilizations.
 Approximately 80% of the population of Teotihuacán left the city.
 New forms of colonization were established, as well as alliances between manors to consolidate certain routes and commercial flows.
-The war was a constant in the last centuries of Mesoamerica, generating instability in the development in a significant way.
+War was a constant in the last centuries of Mesoamerica, generating instability in the development in a significant way.

-By the year 900 AD Teotihuacán had been abandoned and Tula became the main urban center of the Valley of Mexico.
-The nearby rivers allowed to create a network of irrigation channels that facilitated feeding their inhabitants.
+By the year 900 AD Teotihuacán had been abandoned and Tula became the main urban centre of the Valley of Mexico.
+The nearby rivers allowed them to create a network of irrigation channels that facilitated feeding their inhabitants.
 The power of Tula was supported by the broad and strong network with other civilizations, also having cities that were under their control.